 Absolute alcohol is named to 100% concentrated ethanol with chemical formula C2H5OH.
-Well a rectified spirit is a mixture with a composition of ethanol 95% and water with 5%.
+Well, a rectified spirit is a mixture with a composition of ethanol 95% and water with 5%.
 The process of fermentation mostly makes rectified spirit in an alcohol industry.
-However, to attain pure form of ethanol, one more separation step is required, so that the water content in rectified spirit is removed completely.
-Based on the chemical nature of ethanol and water, their concentration in the liquid mixture do not alter when heated to its boiling point.
-Whatever the composition present in liquid mixture is equal to the concentrations of the component in the vapour obtained from the ethanol and water liquid mixture when heated to its boiling condition.
+However, to attain a pure form of ethanol, one more separation step is required, so that the water content in rectified spirit is removed completely.
+Based on the chemical nature of ethanol and water, their concentration in the liquid mixture does not alter when heated to its boiling point.
+Whatever the composition present in the liquid mixture is equal to the concentrations of the component in the vapour obtained from the ethanol and water liquid mixture when heated to its boiling condition.

-The above situation of solution is called as Azeotropic mixture and the boiling point of this ethanol and water mixture is 78.13 oC, which is near to the boiling point of pure ethanol 78.3 oC.
+The above situation of the solution is called as Azeotropic mixture and the boiling point of this ethanol and water mixture is 78.13 oC, which is near to the boiling point of pure ethanol 78.3 oC.

 Rectified Spirit conversion technologies: